 If you have been in a line of sight accident, you may be eligible to recover damages.
 However, pursuing a legal claim in these cases can be more complicated because multiple parties may share blame for the accident.
 This is where hiring a lawyer has its advantages.

-At Gordon & Partners, we have over two decades of experience handling a variety of car accident cases and a proven track record.
+At Gordon & Partners, we have experience since 1993 handling a variety of car accident cases and a proven track record.
 Our firm has obtained millions of dollars on our clients’ behalf.
 The initial consultation is free.
 You are not obligated to hire us, but if you do, we charge zero upfront fees.